mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Downloading [FROM]=>  [REPO]/bots.d/custom-bad-referrers.conf   [TO]=>  /etc/nginx/bots.d/custom-bad-referrers.conf
 ```

-**Both setup-ngxblocker & install-ngxblocker can be configured with custom installation / update locations from the command line.
+**setup-ngxblocker, install-ngxblocker and update-ngxblocker can all be configured with custom installation / update locations from the command line.**

-Run the scripts with --help or -h to view options.**
+**Run any of the setup, install or update scripts with --help or -h to view options.**

 ## STEP 3: